Islamic Studies, Certificate

 Program Description

 Islam, the fastest growing religion in the world, plays an increasingly significant role in shaping international politics, culture, law and business.
-The certificate in Islamic studies and its required coursework in two different regions allow students to gain an appreciation of Islam's multiculturalism and contemporary relevance in multiple disciplines and geographic settings.
+The certificate program in Islamic studies and its required coursework in two different regions enables students to gain an appreciation of Islam's multiculturalism and contemporary relevance in multiple disciplines and geographic settings.

 Program Requirements